Enda Walsh: Themes

-Walsh states that his plays are about ‘some sort of love and need for calm and peace’.
-He says that his play Penelope is about ‘longing, love, lost love”.
-He says that ‘all the plays are effectively about theatre, about writing’.
-Also that ‘all the plays are about routines’.
-Walsh has often suggested that what interests him is ‘about me actually getting through the day, you know’.
-He speaks of his experience, in London, of extreme OCD.
-He sees his characters as needing ‘to proclaim and proclaim and proclaim ... and to what?
+Walsh has characterised his plays as being about "some sort of love and need for calm and peace".
+His play Penelope, he has said, is about "longing, love, lost love".
+He says that "all the plays are effectively about theatre, about writing" and that "all the plays are about routines".
+Walsh has often suggested that what interests him is "about me actually getting through the day".
+He sees his characters as needing "to proclaim and proclaim and proclaim ... and to what?
 You know, to what, construct rules and sort of mechanisms within their living room but to what end?
-Only to try to escape them again and probably build more and more routines and patterns and all that sort of thing’.
-Walsh also states ‘what motivates me in theatre has always been to get close to characters who’re on the edge of madness, or have entered it.
-It invigorates me to think that we’re all the same….’
-Another statement Walsh made was ‘I don't like seeing everyday life on stage: it's boring.
-I like my plays to exist in an abstract, expressionistic world: the audience has to learn its rules and then connect with these characters who are, on the surface dreadful monsters'.
+Only to try to escape them again and probably build more and more routines and patterns and all that sort of thing".
+Walsh also states "what motivates me in theatre has always been to get close to characters who're on the edge of madness, or have entered it.
+It invigorates me to think that we're all the same…."
+Another statement Walsh has made is "I don't like seeing everyday life on stage: it's boring.
+I like my plays to exist in an abstract, expressionistic world: the audience has to learn its rules and then connect with these characters who are, on the surface dreadful monsters".